 For example, crush some catnip between your fingers and rub it on the scratching post.
 Some cats love catnip and this will be enough to draw them in.
 For cats who aren’t big catnip fans, you can try planting treats around the scratching post or petting your cat every time they get close to it.

 Make sure your scratching post isn’t wobbly.
 Cats like sturdy things to scratch on.
 If the post feels like it could tip over any minute, kitty will quickly return to the furniture.

 You don’t have to live with your cat’s destructive habits.
-And you certainly don’t have to mourn the idea of ever buying nice furniture again!
-If your cat is drawn to your favorite furniture, follow these tips to redirect her scratching tendencies to more appropriate objects.
+And you certainly don’t have to fear the idea of never buying nice furniture again!
+If your cat is drawn to your favorite furniture, follow these tips to redirect their scratching tendencies to more appropriate objects.
 You and your cat will be happier for it.